Handbook For Students & Parents

 Prerequisite: Marketing Class Grades: 10, 11, 12

-Sports, Entertainment, and Recreation Marketing: This is a one- credit, one-semester course designed to help students develop skills in the areas of marketing analysis, event marketing, communication, and human relations, along with a thorough understanding of the sports, entertainment, and recreation industry and career options available.
+Sports and Entertainment Marketing: This is a one-credit, one-semester course designed to help students develop skills in the areas of marketing analysis, event marketing, communication, and human relations, along with a thorough understanding of the sports, entertainment, and recreation industry and career options available.
 Academic skills (mathematics, science, English, and history/social science) related to the content are a part of this course.
 Computer/technology applications supporting this course are studied.

 Prerequisite: None Grades: 10, 11, 12